danielaa1999/iAQUA/README.md

-# iAQUA
-codes used for the iAQUA project
-The languages used in this project are C for the codes run in the Arty Z7 and python for all the other codes
+#src
+the codes that run on linux OS of the Artyz7

+code0.c: main code.

+mqtt.c: buffer and publish.